ibnuda/fpmortals/manuscript/complete.md

   Right(Sam)
 ~~~~~~~~

-If we add the following import

 Bila kita menambah impor berikut,

 {lang="text"}
 ~~~~~~~~
   import refined.auto._
 ~~~~~~~~

-we can construct valid values at compiletime and get an error if the provided
-value does not meet the requirements

 kita dapat menyusun nilai nilai valid saat waktu kompile dan akan mendapatkan
 pesan galat ketika nilai yang disediakan tidak memenuhi kriteria yang diminta.